-Big news coming in this evening: Google has decided to reorganise its businesses and spawn a new parent company named Alphabet.
+Big news coming in last evening: Google has decided to reorganise its businesses and spawn a new parent company named Alphabet.
 All of Google's projects will continue, but now Alphabet is running the whole operation.

 Why the change?
 Google co-founders Larry Page and Sergey Brin say it's to allow each part of its business to focus on specific objectives.
 Writes Page, "Our company is operating well today, but we think we can make it cleaner and more accountable."